AndyJames11/First-Project/README.md

 * #### Navbars and footers
 * #### Responsive when page is shrunk
 * #### Button that links to a booking form page
+* #### Booking form with mutliple input types, all required with submit button that links to booking confirmation page
 * #### Gallery of photos taken at football match with links to the actual image page on flickr
 * #### Links to socials and to other Github projects in footer